Objectives and Key Results (OKR)

 Objectives and Key Results

-The key benefits of using the OKR strategy are increased transparency and greater focus and alignment.
-The OKR framework achieves these benefits by grouping workers and their respective responsibilities around accomplishing similar objectives.
+The OKR framework increased clarity and fosters greater focus and alignment.
+It achieves these benefits by organizing workers and their various responsibilities around similar objectives.

 Breaking down Objectives and Key Results